Mar 19, 2026

 Child care can be a burdensome expense for college student parents.
 The SUNY Child Care Block Grant Subsidy is a federal program administered by the Department of Social Services that pays up to 95% of child care tuition for income-eligible students.
 In order to meet income eligibility guidelines, a student’s income must fall below the 300% income standard.
 Students who are eligible for the subsidy can use The B.C.
 Center during class meeting times and for studying.
 Students who are employed can use The B.C.
 Center to work.

 Spots at The B.C.
 Center are limited and openings are filled on a first-come, first-served basis.
 SUNY Broome Community College students are given priority, followed by faculty/staff and community members.
-To inquire about a spot or to put your name on one of our waiting lists, please call the program at +1 (607) 778-5437 or email the director, Nichole McMillen, at mcmillennl@sunybroome.edu.
+To inquire about a spot or to put your name on one of our waiting lists, please call the program at (607) 778-5437 or email the director, Nichole McMillen, at mcmillennl@sunybroome.edu.

-SUNY Broome Community College Campus Shop/Bookstore
+SUNY Broome Community College Campus Bookstore

-The SUNY Broome Campus Shop is located in the Student Center.
+The SUNY Broome Campus Bookstore is located in the Student Center.
 The team is dedicated to the success of each student by providing a one-stop-shop for all required textbooks and materials.
 Students can take advantage of the in-house rental programs, price match guarantee, eBook book options, and year-round textbook buybacks.
-The shop promotes access to educational materials using various tenders such as credit card, check, financial aid, and vouchers through various organizations.
+The shop promotes access to educational materials using various tenders such as credit card, cash, check, financial aid, and vouchers through various organizations.

 In addition, the shop also serves as a convenient stop for the entire academic community, offering snacks, drinks, health and beauty supplies, apparel, gifts, technology and much more.

-Contact the SUNY Broome Campus Shop:
+Contact the SUNY Broome Campus Bookstore:

-Phone: +1 (607) 778-5407, or visit the online shop at http://www.sunybroome.edu/bookstore
+Phone: (607) 778-5407, bookstore@sunybroome.edu or visit the online shop at sunybroome.edu/bookstore.

 Academic Advising